Hira228/JavaBootcamp03/README.md

 # JavaBootcamp03
 Threads.
-Project about how to use basic multithreading mechanisms in Java.
+This project about how to use basic multithreading mechanisms in Java.